 During the Summer of 2010 Kobi decided to withdraw from college and pursue his dreams of becoming a “Community Leader”.
 Often referred to as the “Community Guy” Kobi has extensive passion and expertise in advocating and addressing issues pertaining to the urban community.
-Focused on creating his own legacy of community advocacy through helping and caring for others full time without compensation.

 Over the years he has actively allowed his actions to speak louder than the words on any paper.

 In 2009, in partnership with state and local law enforcement, community members and local businesses, he founded Project: Night Vision a voluntary after school service program providing care and services for children between 12 and 18 years old during the early evening hours.
 Project: Night Vision has serviced over 5,500 youth for free.

 In 2011, in partnership with the Rhode Island State Police, Kobi co-launched the “Building Bridges” Initiative to help improve police and community relations.
 Kobi relaunched the RI Midnight Basketball League as a vehicle to provide athletic alternatives to inner city adult men during the city’s most critical times, at night.

 In 2015, Kobi founded Unified Solutions, a community based nonprofit collaborative focused on providing empowerment programs lead by the community.
 Within one year, Unified Solutions had lead over 25 events and/or programs that have reached thousands in R.I.
 The number of youth served with Unified Solutions programs and Project: Night Vision combined is well over 10,000 within the last 6 years.
 This was achieved 95% grant free and 100% staffed by volunteers.